omahs/talisman/README.md

 - `packages/tsconfig`: shared `tsconfig.json`s used throughout the monorepo
 - `packages/util`: library containing shared non-react code.
 It is not meant to be npm published.

-All our package and apps are 100% [TypeScript](https://www.typescriptlang.org/).
+All our packages and apps are 100% [TypeScript](https://www.typescriptlang.org/).

 ## Getting started (wallet extension development)